micropayment/payment-api/README.md

 To run a demo application, start a php server on the /demoapp dir ...
 ```
+$ composer demoserver
+or
 $ php -S localhost:8000 -t payment-api/demoapp
 ```

-... and explore the possibilities of the api in your browser http://localhost:8000/.
+... and explore the possibilities of the API in your browser http://localhost:8000/.

 After a few minutes you can find your transaction in our [Demo ControlCenter](https://www.micropayment.de/demologin/auto/)